 Certification of pesticide applicators is intended to assure that persons who use certain pesticides or who make specific types of pesticide applications have a fundamental understanding of how to do so safely.
 Pesticide applicator certification is the foundation for the safe and effective use of pesticides.

 Pesticides are classified as either "general-use" or "restricted-use."
 General-use pesticides are considered safe for use by the average person provided they follow the label directions.
 In most cases, there is no certification or licensing requirements for the use of a general-use pesticide.
 Two notable exceptions to this rule are the use of structural or lawn care pesticides.
-In Nebraska, people who apply general-use structural or lawn care pesticides for hire are required to be certified and licensed as a commercial pesticide applicator with the NDA.
-Persons who apply these types of general-use pesticides, but do not apply pesticides for hire, are not required to be certified or licensed.
+In Nebraska, people who apply general-use structural or lawn care pesticides FOR HIRE are required to be certified and licensed as commercial applicators.
+Additionally, persons who apply any registered pesticide for mosquito control on behalf of a political subdivision of the state must be certified and licensed, typically as a non-commercial applicator.

 The Nebraska Pesticide Act specifies that all persons who use a restricted-use pesticide must be licensed by the NDA.
 The Nebraska Pesticide Act provides for two basic types of pesticide applicator licensing, either a private or a commercial.
 Currently, the NDA certifies and licenses approximately 22,250 private and 9,250 commercial pesticide applicators.
 For answers to questions about pesticide applicator certification call the NDA at 877-800-4080.